MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 8. Mandatory for PureApplication Service: After the pattern type is enabled successfully, go to **Catalog → Script** Packages and select script packages with names similar to "MFP \*\*\*".
 On the details page to the right, accept the license in the **License agreement** field.
 Repeat for all eleven script packages listed in the Components section.

 ## Token licensing requirements for {{ site.data.keys.mf_system_pattern }}
-If you use token licensing to license {{ site.data.keys.product }}, you must install IBM  Rational  License Key Server and configure with your licenses before you deploy the {{ site.data.keys.product }} Pattern.
+If you use token licensing to license {{ site.data.keys.product }}, you must install IBM  Rational  License Key Server and configure with your licenses before you deploy the {{ site.data.keys.mf_system_pattern_full }}.

-> **Important:** The **{{ site.data.keys.product }} (WAS ND)** pattern template does not support token licensing.
+> **Important:** The {{ site.data.keys.product }} (WAS ND) pattern template does not support token licensing.
 You must be using perpetual licensing when you deploy patterns based on the {{ site.data.keys.product }} (WAS ND) pattern template.
 All other pattern templates support token licensing.

-Your IBM Rational License Key Server must be external to your PureApplication  System. {{ site.data.keys.product_adj }} Pattern do not support the PureApplication System shared service for IBM Rational License Key Server.
+Your IBM Rational License Key Server must be external to your PureApplication  System. {{ site.data.keys.system_pattern }} does not support the PureApplication System shared service for IBM Rational License Key Server.

 In addition, you must know the following information about your Rational License Key Server to add the license key server information to your pattern attributes: